mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android-fennec.md

 ## Install and run your extension in Firefox for Android

+If you’re using web-ext, follow the [Testing in Firefox for Android](/documentation/develop/getting-started-with-web-ext#testing-in-firefox-for-android) instructions.

-In your extension, ensure that you've included an application ID using the [browser_specific_settings](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) key in the `manifest.json`:
+If the extension is not signed, ensure that you've included an application ID using the [browser_specific_settings](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) key in the `manifest.json`:

 ```json
 "browser_specific_settings": {